-Initiative Beneficiary Blood Letting Activity Red Cross of the Philippines "Habagat Drive" where donations from employees consisting of clothes and food were solicited for typhoon victims Various communities Similar activity will be undertaken in the future to assist typhoon victim and flood victims. -
+Initiative Beneficiary Blood Letting Activity Red Cross of the Philippines "Habagat Drive" where donations from employees consisting of clothes and food were solicited for typhoon victims Various communities "Yolanda Drive" where donations from employees consisting of clothing, food, water, medicines, etc., as well as financial aid from the Company were provided to typhoon victims Operation Blessing Foundation Phils.
+Similar activity will be undertaken in the future to assist typhoon victim and flood victims. -